run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build.md

     runai delete build1

 This would stop the training workload.
-You can verify this by running ``runai list`` again.
+You can verify this by running ``runai list jobs`` again.

 ## Next Steps